massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Cases involving stolen property, embezzled assets, or items acquired through deceit;

-• Properties or articles used, or intended to be used, as tools or instruments for the commission of an offense.
-This encompasses modified, altered, or marked instruments prepared or used to conceal a crime;
+• Properties or articles used, or intended to be used, as tools or instruments for committing an offense.
+This encompasses modified, altered, or marked instruments prepared or used to conceal a crime.

 • Instances of unlawful possession of a weapon or property;

-• Searches for a person's body or an individual for whom there is an outstanding arrest warrant.
+• Searches for a person's body or an individual with an outstanding arrest warrant.

 How Long Does It Take to Get a Search Warrant?

-Massachusetts search warrants are issued quickly and no later than 7 days after the application, in accordance with General Law - Part IV, Title II, Chapter 276, Section 2B.
+Massachusetts search warrants are issued quickly and no later than 7 days after the application, per General Law - Part IV, Title II, Chapter 27 (Section 2B).
 Following the submission of an affidavit containing the necessary facts and data establishing probable cause, a judge is mandated to issue the search warrant if the evidence submitted justifies it.

 What is an Arrest Warrant in Massachusetts?

-According to Massachusetts General Laws 276-21, arrest warrants can be issued by justices of the superior, district, and supreme courts—these documents authorize the detention of an individual suspected of criminal involvement.
+An arrest warrant is a legal document issued by a court authorizing Massachusetts law enforcement to arrest a named party.
+Warrants are designed to protect the executing officers from civil or criminal liability while performing their official duties.
+According to Massachusetts General Laws 276-21, arrest warrants may be issued by justices of the superior, district, and supreme courts—these documents authorize the detention of an individual suspected of criminal involvement.

-A Massachusetts arrest warrant is granted after a petition of law enforcement to the judiciary haven established probable cause for the alleged offender's connection to the crime.
-An arrest warrant may be issued if an individual fails to appear for a court date or violates probation or an order.
+A Massachusetts arrest warrant is granted after law enforcement petitions the judiciary to establish probable cause for the alleged offender's connection to the crime.
+An arrest warrant may also be issued if an individual fails to appear for a court date or violates probation or an order.

 Arrest Warrant Lookup in Massachusetts

-Researchers can initiate their search by browsing the websites of the Sheriff's office, the Department of Police, or any of the courts within the judicial district where the warrant was issued.
-Alternatively, the inquirer can visit any of the offices or courthouses in person to make inquiries.
+Researchers may initiate their search by browsing the websites of the Sheriff's office, the Department of Police, or any of the courts within the judicial district where the warrant was issued.
+Alternatively, the inquirer may visit any of the offices or courthouses in person to make inquiries.
 They may need to provide details regarding the warrant to facilitate the search.

 Additionally, requesters may access the iCORI database to search for arrest warrants, as they are included in the comprehensive criminal record document generated by law enforcement officers.
-To utilize this service, individuals must have an account and must pay a fee for the search, depending on the criminal record being sought.
-When using the database, requesters must provide the name and date of birth of the individual in question.
+To utilize this service, individuals must have an account and pay a fee for the search, depending on the criminal record being sought.
+When using the database, requesters must typically provide the individual's name and date of birth.

 Inquirers may also explore third-party websites.
 These private sites offer the benefits of a statewide search and user-friendly navigation.
 However, it's important to note that a fee may be required, particularly if the requester desires a copy of the warrant.